lestermarch/terraform-azapi-virutal-network/docs/usage-examples.md

   subnets = [
     {
-      name = "BasicSubnet"
+      name = "AlphaSubnet"
       size = 26
     }
   ]
 }
 ```

-The above configuration will create a virtual network of size `/24` with a single `/26` subnet named `BasicSubnet`.
+The above configuration will create a virtual network of size `/24` with a single `/26` subnet named `AlphaSubnet`.
 The remaining address space in the virutal network will remain unused, effectively reserved for future expansion:

 <table cellspacing="0" cellpadding="2">
   <thead>